[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 General Information:

+This route contains at least two short rappels of 20-feet or less and requires a 50-foot rope.
 Orderville Gulch requires several miles of wading combined with a couple of possible short swims.
+A drybag for your gear is also suggested.
 The swimming is never further than 10 to 15 feet.
 The water is cold and a hot day is suggested.
 Everyone will want to carry a warm, dry fleece to put on if they become chilled or at the canyon end so toss one into your drybag.
+During periods of cool weather a wetsuit might be a good idea.

-Orderville Gulch is rated 2B III using the Canyon Rating System.
 You will need a Zion backcountry permit for this canyon.
 Orderville Gulch has a high flash flood danger, check the weather report at the Visitor Center when you pick up your permit.

 Trailhead Information: